ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Introduction

-To evaluate the efficacy of \name, we compare it against the strongest frontier LLMs, as well as SoTA RTL-specialized models.
+To evaluate the efficacy of \name, we compare it against the strongest frontier LLMs, as well as SoTA RTL-specialized models and agents.
 More importantly, instead of relying on prior RTL benchmarks such as VerilogEval~\cite{liu2023verilogeval, pinckney2024verilogeval} and RTLLM~\cite{lu2024rtllm}, which primarily consist of relatively simple specification-to-RTL generation tasks (e.g., small modules or textbook-style problems), we conduct evaluations on the Comprehensive Verilog Design Problems (CVDP) benchmark~\cite{pinckney2025cvdp}.
-CVDP encompasses hundreds of diverse and challenging RTL coding tasks, including code completion, specification-to-RTL generation, code modification, and debugging.
+CVDP encompasses hundreds of diverse and challenging RTL coding tasks.
 Since earlier benchmarks have become saturated and no longer sufficiently differentiate recent approaches, we argue that evaluating on CVDP provides a more rigorous and practical assessment of model capability and more convincingly demonstrates meaningful progress in this domain.
 We summarize our technical contributions as follows:

-$\bullet$ To our knowledge, this work is the first to introduce the ACE framework for RTL coding, which jointly leverages a frontier generic LLM and an RTL-specialized model.
+$\bullet$ To our knowledge, \name is the first approach to integrate an RTL-specialized model into an agentic system through iterative context evolution, demonstrating that a finetuned RTL model can contribute not only as a strong standalone generator, but also as an effective core component in iterative agentic refinement.

-$\bullet$ Motivated by data scaling laws, we construct a 1.7M-sample RTL dataset covering diverse coding problems.
-Trained on this corpus, our RTL-specialized model surpasses SoTA baselines, including GPT-5 and ScaleRTL, by up to $21.45\%$.
+$\bullet$ Trained on a 1.7M-sample RTL corpus spanning diverse tasks, our RTL model achieves up to a $21.45\%$ higher pass rate than strong standalone baselines such as Claude4 and GPT5, while also aligning well with the iterative bug-fixing setting used in our agentic loop.

-$\bullet$ By integrating the RTL-specialized model with the ACE framework, our proposed \name achieves up to a $44.87\%$ improvement in pass rate over all baselines on the CVDP benchmark, demonstrating the effectiveness of ACE for complex RTL tasks.
+$\bullet$ By combining this RTL model with the ACE framework, \name achieves up to a $41.02\%$ pass-rate improvement over all baselines on the CVDP benchmark, demonstrating the effectiveness of iterative context evolution for complex RTL tasks.

-$\bullet$ With parallel scaling, \name requires only four iterations on average to produce correct RTL code, achieving up to a $3.06\times$ reduction in total iterations over the non-scaled version.
+$\bullet$ With parallel scaling, \name speeds up convergence to correct RTL code, achieving a $2.77\times$ reduction in wall-clock iterations relative to the non-scaled version, with only a modest increase in token usage.